The sea stacks of Duncansby Head, the most northeasterly part of Scotland and slightly northeast of John O'Groats in Caithness.

 For its opponents and concerned neighbours, the same facts can look different.
 Ten turbines of nearly 150 metres are not discreet.
 Solar arrays, access tracks, borrow pits, battery storage, masts and associated infrastructure alter land in ways that do not vanish behind planning language.
 Highland Council’s major development update described the proposal as including turbines, ground mounted solar arrays, battery energy storage, access tracks, a permanent met mast and LiDAR, temporary met masts, borrow pits and associated infrastructure.

 The heart of the matter is not whether Scotland needs renewable energy.
 It does.
-The question is how that need is carried by individual communities, especially in places where landscape is not merely scenery but part of identity, and livelihood.
+The question is how that need is carried by individual communities, especially in places where landscape is part of identity, and livelihood.

 The Castle of Mey gives the case its sharpest historical edge.
 The castle, formerly known as Barrogill Castle, is associated with the Sinclair family and later became closely identified with Queen Elizabeth The Queen Mother, who acquired it in 1952 and restored it as a private Scottish home.
 It remains one of the north coast’s most recognisable historic and visitor landmarks.
 The project’s own published materials include additional information relating to Castle of Mey mitigation planting, which is itself evidence that the castle’s setting formed part of the planning conversation.

 The presence of the castle does not give the landscape a veto over all change.
 Scotland is not a museum, and Caithness is not a backdrop for sentiment.
 People live there, work there, farm there, travel there and need economic opportunity there.
 But heritage does require seriousness.
-It asks that development be judged not only by megawatts and carbon arguments, but by what is being placed into public view and what will remain there long after the consent notice has yellowed.
+It asks that development be judged by what is being placed into public view and what will remain there long after consent.

 Scotland needs clean energy.
 The Highlands need investment.
 The electricity system needs more renewable generation and storage.
 At the same time, rural communities are entitled to ask whether they are becoming the visible working floor of a transition whose benefits are often described nationally while its physical consequences are experienced locally.